1. How do I connect to the terminals?

 20mm soft dome tweeter recessed into a semi-horn designed face plate, and each

 using the same motor and cup assembly.
-The tweeters are aperiodically damped to
+The tweeters are aperiodically

-consist of two clearly marked holes of 2.5mm diameter on the back of the cup.
+terminals that consist of two clearly marked holes of 2.5mm diameter on the

 This brings